squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     Before deciding to spend effort on making changes and creating a pull request, please discuss what you intend to do.
 If you are responding to what you think might be a bug, please issue a [bug report] first.
-If you indend to work on documentation, create a [documentation issue].
+If you intend to work on documentation, create a [documentation issue].
 If you want to work on a new feature, please create a [change request].

     Keep in mind the guidance given and let people advise you.
 It might be that